traPtitech/traPortfolio/README.md

 ## Develop environment

-If you want know this repository, then, follow these pages.
+If you want to contribute to traPortfolio, then follow these pages.

 - [Architecture memo (in Japanese)](./docs/architecture.md)
 - [API schema](./docs/swagger/traPortfolio.v1.yaml)